armandvh/pythontodolist/README.md

 # Productive ToDoList Using Python

-This is a simple ToDoList application built using Python and the Tkinter library.
+This is a simple ToDoList application built using Python and the Tkinter library and also using sqlite as a database the save the tasks into it.
 It allows you to manage tasks by adding, removing, and loading tasks with various attributes such as due time, priority, and category.

 ## Features